-Photo by Emily Dubin / taken at the Hooligan Four Year Art Collective in Chicago, IL on February 24th, 2018.
+Photo by Emily Dubin / taken at the Hooligan Five Year Art Collective in Chicago, IL on February 16th, 2019.

 Hooligan features are raw, personal, emotional, and filled with passion.
 Hooligan writers come from different walks of life and aim to bring their own experiences to the table as they share stories, review art, comment on society’s flaws, and express anything they feel the need to let out.
 Hooligan focuses on being a large platform that allows writers and artists to cover an array of themes while exploring topics that may be deemed as taboo, radical, or progressive.